Linda Tillery: Personal life

 Tillery is openly lesbian.
 A 2015 news story identified her partner as Ann Jefferson, director of Community Life and Spiritual Care at Pacific School of Religion.

 As she has aged, Tillery has been open about her health problems.
 She has had a stroke and a malignant abdominal tumor.
 She has had both knees replaced for which a benefit concert was held in June 2012 at Berkeley's The Freight and Salvage venue to help with her medical expenses, which featured artists Tuck & Patti, the Wayne Wallace Quintet, Faye Carol, and the Ray Obiedo Group.
 She had bilateral carpal tunnel surgery and has back issues.
 She has used crutches since her knee surgery but views that with characteristic humor: if Itzhak Perlman can "drag himself onstage on his crutches, sit down and play his ass off", then I can deal with my physical challenges as well.
 In July 2020, a GoFundMe account was set up to help with Tillery's medical expenses.

+On September 2, 2023, Tillery celebrated her 75th birthday with a concert at The Freight and Salvage.
+Tillery performed two sets, one each with the Freedom Band and the Chocolate Psychedelic Band.
+The event was also live-streamed.
+She appeared in a wheelchair, and during a break between songs Tillery discussed her experiences with heart surgery.

 Her younger brother Calvin Tillery is also a vocalist.
 They have recorded together on Coke Escovedo's album Coke (1975), and on Linda Tillery and the Freedom Band's album Celebrate the King (2012).